Victorian Era (1837 - 1901)

 For hot summer days, the Tarlatan, a very light flowing dress, made the heat more enjoyable.
 It was made of light cotton in linen weave, being both light and strong.
 Normally white, they were a thankful base for colourful ribbon trimming or frills.
 Claude Monet wonderfully portrayed the Tarlatan dresses and their nature in his painting "Women in the garden", 1866.

-Tournure, Otago Museum Dunedin, New Zealand.
+Exhibit of antique bustle/Tournure cage, Otago Museum Dunedin, New Zealand.
 Photo: Epochs of Fashion - Victorian Era fashion

 Victorian era Tournure, Otago Museum Dunedin, New Zealand.
 Photo: Epochs of Fashion